Generic Name: ciprofloxacin hydrochloride

 - have any other medical conditions

 - are pregnant or plan to become pregnant.
-It is not known if Ciprofloxacin Tablets will harm your unborn baby.
+It is not known if ciprofloxacin will harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 Ciprofloxacin passes into breast milk.
-You and your healthcare provider should decide whether you will take Ciprofloxacin Tablets or breastfeed.
+You and your healthcare provider should decide whether you will take ciprofloxacin or breastfeed.
 You should not do both.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Ciprofloxacin Tablets and other medicines can affect each other causing side effects.
+Ciprofloxacin and other medicines can affect each other causing side effects.

 Especially tell your healthcare provider if you take: